 Anime and Manga

-- Setsuna Kiyoura in School Days.
-Also, Kotonoha is a member of the school council but not her class representative.
+- Kotonoha Katsura is a member of the school council and her class's representative.
+It doesn't save her from being horribly bullied, tho.

 - Youko Nakajima in The Twelve Kingdoms starts out as the class rep, although contrary to the trope, she's a very passive figure who goes along with what other people say rather than risk their disapproval.
 By the time she grows out of that tendency, she's Trapped in Another World.

-- Adachi Hana of Yankee-kun to Megane-chan is somewhat of a weird version of this trope.
+- Adachi Hana of Flunk Punk Rumble is somewhat of a weird version of this trope.
 She's a former Yankee, terrible at schoolwork, terrible at everything, and just plain weird.
 She also rocks the glasses/braids look, because she thinks it automatically makes her the perfect class rep.

 - Haruhi Suzumiya

 - To start with, Asakura Ryouko gets this position basically by default, despite there never being an actual vote, by virtue of being the most popular girl in class.
 She still plays the trope dead straight, though: She's cute, smart, cheerful, caring...she's absolutely perfect!

 - After Ryouko "suddenly transfers out" (read: gets deleted from existence by Yuki for trying to kill Kyon), none of the rest of the class has any desire to take on the role, leading to an apathetic and unorganized class that ends up doing a survey for the School Festival.